juice-shop/pwning-juice-shop/appendix/troubleshooting.md

 - If using Docker Toolbox on Windows make sure that you also enable port forwarding from Host `127.0.0.1:3000` to `0.0.0.0:3000` for TCP for the `default` VM in VirtualBox.

+### Heroku

+- The ["Deploy to Heroku" button on the `README`](https://github.com/bkimminich/juice-shop#deploy-on-heroku-free-0month-dyno) only works from browsers where no plugins or settings interfere with `Referer` HTTP headers

 ### SQLite